Screening tool · 2 min

 Take the test

-Stare at the center dot.
-Tap the screen as soon as you notice a shape appear at the edges.
+Stare at the centre dot.
+Tap the moment you notice a shape flash near the edges.

 Why Peripheral Vision Matters